mini-data-consulting/docs/docs/channels/API/response-webhook.md

 If verification fails, you'll receive one of these error responses:

 - "Invalid webhook URL.
 Must use HTTPS protocol."
-- "Failed to verify webhook endpoint" (if the endpoint is unreachable)
+- "Failed to verify webhook endpoint" with details: "Could not reach the endpoint"
-- "Secret mismatch" (if the returned secret doesn't match)
+- "Failed to verify webhook endpoint" with details: "Challenge verification failed"

 ## Security